Conceal your Tired Eyes

 Don’t forget your waterline

 A quick trick makeup artists use to make eyes appear brighter?
 Applying a skin-coloured eyeliner to the waterline.
-Mimicking the tone of the natural eye area, it will make your gaze look bigger and help to enhance the whites of your eyes, so you will look like you’ve had a good night’s sleep.
+Mimicking the tone of the natural eye area, it will make your gaze look bigger and help to enhance the whites of your eyes, so you will look less tired and like you’ve had a good night’s sleep.

 Click here to discoverhow to find your perfect Seamless Cover Concealer shade.